Click to return to the Old Christmas Tree Lights Table of Contents Page

 An explanation of the terms used on this website as well as information on many of the Christmas lighting manufacturers from the first half of the twentieth century.

-Chapter Nineteen: The Patent Pages
+Chapter Twenty-One: The Patent Pages

 A presentation of interesting Christmas related patents filed over the years.

-Chapter Twenty: A Listing of Manufacturers
+Chapter Twenty-Two: A Listing of Manufacturers

 A list of manufacturers divided into two sections- Before the formation of NOMA and after the formation of NOMA.

-Chapter Twenty Two: References and Related Links
+Chapter Twenty Three: References and Related Links

 Where to find more information, and links to other informational sites.